mongoid/mongoid_fulltext/README.md

 Install
 --------------

-Version 0.6.1 or newer of this gem requires Ruby 1.9.3 and works with Mongoid 3.x.
+Version 0.6.1 or newer of this gem requires Ruby 1.9.3 and works with Mongoid 3 and 4.
 Use version 0.5.x for Mongoid 2.4.x and Ruby 1.8.7, 1.9.2 or 1.9.3.

 For Ruby 1.8.7 and/or Mongoid 2.x use [mongoid_fulltext 0.5.x](https://github.com/artsy/mongoid_fulltext/tree/0.5-stable).